twidi/streamdeckfs/README.md

 - `OPTION`: one option to update
 - `VALUE`: the value for the option

 You can have many `-c OPTION VALUE` parts to set many configuration options.
-If the copy is in the same key, it is recommended to set a kind and name that are different than the source event.
+If the copy is in the same page/key, it is recommended to set a kind and name that are different than the source event.

 This command returns the full path of the newly created event.
 Use `--dry-run` to get this path without effectively doing the changes (can also be used to validate the arguments).